ergoplatform/ergodocs/docs/dev/scs/ergoscript.md

 Ergo's support for [sigma-protocols](sigma.md) (aka generalized Schnorr proofs) are truly unique as building blocks for composable statements.
 Schnorr protocols and proof-of-Diffie-Hellman-tuples are supported by default, with more options available that the community can add via soft forks.

+ErgoScript is built considering Bitcoin’s security and privacy to make all kinds of complex financial contracts accessible.
+In comparison, Bitcoin’s design doesn’t allow loops or building any complex smart contracts on top of it.
+ErgoScript allows for self-replication; therefore, we can use it to create Turing-Complete processes in a blockchain.

 ## Key Concepts

 - Ergo is a UTXO-based blockchain with Proof-of-Work consensus